Updated: June 03, 2025

 Other factors that will affect your borrowing capacity and the amount you pay each month include:

-• Credit file: Bad credit won’t necessarily prevent you being approved for a £180,000 mortgage but could limit your LTV or mean you pay higher rates.
+- Credit file: Bad credit won’t necessarily prevent you from being approved for a £180,000 mortgage, but could limit your LTV or mean you pay higher rates.
 Specialist lenders are often your best option as they have a more flexible approach to assessing applications.

-• Deposit: If a low deposit is making a £180,000 mortgage unaffordable, consider asking a family member to stand as guarantor.
-Alternatively, saving for a few more months to get into a lower LTV band could allow you to access lower rates and borrow the amount you need.
+- Deposit: If a low deposit makes a £180,000 mortgage unaffordable, consider asking a family member to stand as guarantor.
+Alternatively, saving a few more months to get into a lower LTV band could allow you to access lower rates and borrow the amount you need.

-• Interest only mortgages generally require a higher deposit but lower monthly payments.
-You will need a viable repayment vehicle to qualify.
+- Interest-only mortgages generally require a higher deposit but lower monthly payments.
+To qualify, you will need a viable repayment vehicle.

-• A variable or tracker rate will fluctuate in line with the Bank of England base rate so your monthly payments can go up or down.
+- A variable or tracker rate fluctuates in line with the Bank of England base rate, so your monthly payments can go up or down.

 Alternatives